Emergency kit and disaster plan are important.

 Before an Earthquake

-- Know your risk.
-Research the area and find out if you live near an active fault line and whether or not the ground around you is more susceptible to the effects of an earthquake.
+Know your risk.
+Research the area and find out if you live near an active fault line.
+Check whether the ground around you is more susceptible to the effects of an earthquake.
 You should also be aware of seismic hazards.
 These hazards are secondary dangers that could be triggered by an earthquake.
 Seismic hazards include the following:

-- Retrofit and reinforce your house.
-If you're in a high risk area, take steps to reinforce your house.
+Retrofit and reinforce your house.
+If you're in a high-risk area, take steps to reinforce your house.
 Bolt your house to the foundation and reinforce support beams as needed.
-Secure any furniture such as bookshelves and cabinets to the walls to minimize risk of falling over during a quake.
-Secure cabinet doors to help keep dishes and other contents from falling out.
+Secure furniture such as bookshelves and cabinets to the walls.
+This will decrease the risk of furniture moving or falling and injuring someone.

-- Create a disaster plan to protect yourself and your family.
+Create a disaster plan.
 Earthquake preparedness can help reduce anxiety and minimize injury.
-Know where to take cover in your house and how to communicate with other family members after the earthquake if you're not together.
-Designate a safe place to meet outside of the house after the shaking stops.
+Teach your family members the cover strategy discussed further down in this article.
+Also, designate a safe place to meet outside of the house after the shaking stops.

 During an Earthquake